Press Your Luck scandal: Preparation

-In November 1983, Larson first saw Press Your Luck and its record-breaking cash prizes.
-He bought a videocassette recorder (VCR), spent weeks analyzing the Big Board, and came to two conclusions.
-Firstly, the lights actually moved in five different predetermined patterns and not randomly as advertised.
-Secondly, Larson never once saw a Whammy in the fourth or eighth squares; instead, they "always contained a combination of cash and an extra spin."
-With these facts, Larson spent the next few months honing his skill at the game, using the VCR pause button to practice his timing.
+Larson first saw Press Your Luck in November 1983.
+He bought a videocassette recorder (VCR), spent weeks analyzing the Big Board, and came to two conclusions: the lights moved in five different predetermined patterns, not randomly, and the fourth and eighth squares always contained cash and an extra spin.
+Larson spent the next few months honing his skill at the game, using the VCR pause button to practice his timing.